mindstorm38/portablemc/README.md

 ## Start the game
 The `<exec> start [arguments...] [version]` sub-command is used to prepare and launch the game.
 A lot of arguments allows you to control how to game will behave.
-The only positional argument is the version, you can either specify a full version id (which you can get from the 'search' sub-command), or a type of version (`release` (default) of `snapshot`) to select the latest of this type.
+The only positional argument is the version, you can either specify a full version id (which you can get from the [search](#search-for-versions) sub-command), or a type of version to select the latest of this type (`release` (default) or `snapshot`).

 ### Authentication
 Online mode is supported by this launcher, use the `-l <email_or_username>` (`--login`) argument to log into your account *(login with a username is now deprecated by Mojang)*.
 If your session is not cached or no longer valid, the launcher will ask for the password.

-You can disable the session caching using the flag argument `-t` (`--temp-login`), using this argument, if your session is nor cached or valid you will be asked for the password for every launch.
+You can disable the session caching using the flag argument `-t` (`--temp-login`), if your session is nor cached nor valid you will be asked for the password for every launch.

 **Note that** your password is not saved!
-Only the token is saved (the official launcher also do that) in the file `portablemc_tokens` in the main directory (an argument may change this location in the future).
+Only the token is saved (the official launcher also do that) in the file `portablemc_tokens` in the main directory (an argument may allow change of this location in the future).

 ### Offline mode
 If you need fake offline accounts you can use `-u <username>` (`--username`) defines the username and/or `-i <uuid>` (`--uuid`) to define your player's [UUID](https://fr.wikipedia.org/wiki/Universally_unique_identifier).

 If you omit the UUID, a random one is choosen.
-If you omit the username, the first 8 characters of the UUID are used for it. **These two arguments are overwritten by the `-l` (`--login`) argument.
+If you omit the username, the first 8 characters of the UUID are used for it. **These two arguments are overwritten by the `-l` (`--login`) argument**.

 ### Working directory
-You can use the argument `--work-dir <path>` to change the directory where your saves, resource packs and all "user-specific" content.
+You can use the argument `--work-dir <path>` to change the directory where your saves, resource packs and all "user-specific" content are stored.
 This can be useful if you have a shared read-only main directory (`--main-dir`) and user-specific working directory (for example in `~/.minecraft`).

-When starting the game, the binaries (`.DLL`, `.SO` for exemple) are temporary copied to the directory `<main_dir>/bin`, but you can tell the launcher to copy these binaries into your working directory using the `--work-dir-bin` argument.
+When starting the game, the binaries (`.DLL`, `.SO` for exemple) are temporary copied to the directory `<main_dir>/bin`, but you can tell the launcher to copy these binaries into your working directory using the `--work-dir-bin` flag.
 This may be useful if you don't have permissions on the main directory.

 ### Custom JVM
 The Java Virtual Machine is used to run the game, by udefault the launcher use the `java` executable.
 You